About Programme

 - For applicants without a strong quantitative background, evidence of equivalent industry experience in data science, software engineering, or related technical domains may be considered.

-- Participants will need to be enrolled in both Quantum Foundations and Algorithms and Quantum Computing Development: Laboratory at the same time.
+- Participants will need to be enrolled in both Quantum Foundations and Algorithms and Quantum Computing Development: Laboratory and Industry Projects at the same time.

 Required Softwares